HESC could produce

 Hydrogen is a clean gas that produces only water when used as fuel for cars, heavy transport, power generation and industry.
-Producing hydrogen from coal in a large, central facility means pollution control can be put in place.
-Carbon dioxide can be removed from the gas stream very efficiently.
+Extracting hydrogen from Latrobe Valley coal in a large, central facility means pollution control can be put in place.
+Carbon dioxide can be removed from the hydrogen gas stream very efficiently.

-During the pilot phase, hydrogen will be produced from coal at a newly constructed plant located at AGL’s Loy Yang Complex in the Latrobe Valley through a coal gasification and gas-refining process.
-During the pilot phase, carbon emissions from the project will be very low.
-Carbon offsets have been purchased to mitigate these emissions.
+During the pilot phase, hydrogen was extracted from Latrobe Valley coal at a newly constructed plant located at AGL’s Loy Yang Complex in the Latrobe Valley through a gasification and gas-refining process.
+During the pilot phase, carbon emissions from the project were very low.
+Carbon offsets were purchased to mitigate these emissions.
 In the commercial phase, carbon dioxide would be captured during this process and stored deep under-ground in a process known as carbon capture and storage (CCS).

-Australia is taking the lead in developing a Certificate of Origin for clean hydrogen and the Hydrogen Energy Supply Chain (HESC) Project is contributing to shaping these standards.
+Australia is taking the lead in developing a Guarantee of Origin for clean hydrogen and the HESC Project is contributing to shaping these standards.
 The scheme will cover emissions released in the atmosphere as a result of the hydrogen production process.
 It will avoid misunderstanding and provide consumers with transparency around the environmental impacts of the hydrogen.
-Read more about the scheme here.